 FIGURE 1 HS treatment algorithm. (a) Therapy of active (inflammatory) HS, (b) Therapy of inactive (non-inflammatory) HS.
+[Correction added on 21 January 2025 and 8 March 2025, after first online publication: Figure 1a has been revised.]

 Recommendations to HCP